 Following this initial step, partners agreed to begin exploring how to share common data elements electronically.
 California is in the process of exploring ways to effectively share common elements and trigger referrals between CalJOBSSM, a data exchange, and other data exchange systems used by program partners.
 The intent of this electronic data exchange would assist job seekers by reducing the burden of providing the same common items to multiple agencies and allow case managers to identify early opportunities to initiate strategic coenrollment.
 For Title II and Title IV partners this effort requires an internal assessment of the viability of establishing a data exchange interface within their systems.
-The California Department of Education utilizes the TOPSpro Enterprise and the Department of Rehabilitation uses the Accessible Web-Based Activity Reporting Environment (AWARE).
+The CDE utilizes the TOPSpro Enterprise and the DOR uses the AWARE.
 CWDB is exploring how this electronic data exchange could create efficiencies across partner programs.